 The SUP SAFE code

 Stand-up paddleboarding is on the whole a pretty safe sport, as it is conducted at low speeds.
-However, like any water sport, there is the potential for things to go wrong, especially here in New Zealand where the weather can often change rapidly.
+However, like any water sport, as the video above clearly shows, there is the potential for things to go wrong!
+And this is especially true here in New Zealand where the weather can often change rapidly.
 So, however experienced a water-person you may be, we strongly advise you follow the 5-point SUP SAFE code whenever you are going out for a paddle.
 (Obviously if you are just splashing around at your local beach and never more than a few metres off shore, in shallow water, then it’s not so important.
 But if you’re going more than, say, 100m offshore and/or travelling any significant distance from your starting point, then you really should follow this code.
 It’s not difficult, it’s not a hassle, it only adds a few extra seconds to your preparation, and could be the difference between a nice paddle, and a horrible disaster.

 So here’s the SUP SAFE code.
 Click on each heading to get the full lowdown on each item.